plnsc/making-mirrors/README.md

 Making Mirrors is a Go command-line tool for creating and maintaining local copies of Git repositories.
 It does so by using `git clone --mirror` to get local bare Git mirrors of remote repositories in well known providers.

-Own local stored mirrors of what is important or most used.
-Be able to manage a curated list of mirrors for resource limited storage.
-It provides a copy of interest-specific repositories to create a layer of resilience and increase availability in software deployment.
+Be able to manage a curated list of mirrors with reduced resource storage.
+It provides a copy of interest-specific repositories, which creates a layer of resilience and increase availability to the resources.

+## Index

+## Use Cases

+- **Backup Strategy**: Create local backups of important repositories
+- **Offline Development**: Work with repositories when internet is limited
+- **Repository Analysis**: Bulk analysis of multiple repositories
+- **CI/CD Mirroring**: Maintain local copies for build systems
+- **Research**: Academic research requiring repository data

 ## Features

+- **Incremental Updates**: Updates existing mirrors without re-cloning
+- **Supported Providers**:  GitHub, GitLab, Bitbucket, Gitea, AWS CodeCommit, and Azure Repos
 - **Concurrent Processing**: Uses all available CPU cores for fast mirroring
-- **Multiple Providers**: Supports GitHub, GitLab, Bitbucket, Gitea, AWS CodeCommit, and Azure Repos
-- **Incremental Updates**: Updates existing mirrors without re-cloning
 - **Flexible Configuration**: Customizable input and output directories
 - **Cross-Platform**: Works on Linux, macOS, and Windows

-### Future
+## Future

 - Read-only host capabilities enabled.
 Example: Serve the repos in equivalent servers like `https://unofficial-local-github-mirror/torvalds/linux.git`.
 - Accept plain URL as repository input.
 Currently only the short format is accepted.
+- Create a command to analise how much of local storage will be used after each sync.

 ### Known issues

 - Cloning big repositories\* is a work in progress. \* (Like the ones in the examples)

-### Usage
+## Usage

 1. **Create a registry file** with repositories to mirror (Default: `~/Code/mirrors/registry.txt`):